Do you find yourself easily irritated when you take modafinil? Does it feel as though your patience for people has reached an all-time low?

 Modafinil has an indirect effect on serotonin levels through its dopamine boosting effects.
-These 2 neurotransmitters work closely together, opposing each other in many of their effects.
+These two neurotransmitters work closely together— often-times even opposing each other.

-Without enough GABA, we can start to develop issues with our ability to resist stress.
-This leads again to irritability.
+Without enough GABA— or if the GABA we have isn’t working properly— we can start to develop issues with our ability to relax.

-Supporting neurotransmitter levels on Modafinil starts with nutritional support, as outlined in more detail in point number 2.
+Supporting neurotransmitters on modafinil starts with nutritional support, as outlined in more detail in point number two above.

 There are other supplements and techniques we can use that are more specific to neurotransmitter levels, including:

 - Ensure adequate carbohydrate intake throughout the day